 ECEAP Early Childhood Education and Assistance Program (ECEAP) is Washington’s pre-kindergarten program preparing low-income three- and four-year-olds for success in school and in life.
-Steps to Recovery ECEAP for Children of Families in Treatment is located in the Browne’s Addition Neighborhood. *Brand New Program September 2015
+Southwest Community Center ECEAP for children of families in treatment is located in the Spokane’s Browne’s Addition neighborhood.

 Exceptional Family Members Respite Care Program A program for Air Force families who have children diagnosed with special needs.

 Inland Northwest Early Learning Alliance Building a sustainable system for early learning that prepares children for success in school and life.